phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Available Methods

-Not all methods are listed below, see [EstimoteBeacons.js](https://github.com/mdc-ux-team/estimote-beacons-phonegap-plugin-for-android//blob/master/www/EstimoteBeacons.js) for a full list.
+Not all available methods are listed below, see [EstimoteBeacons.js](https://github.com/mdc-ux-team/estimote-beacons-phonegap-plugin-for-android//blob/master/www/EstimoteBeacons.js) for a full list.

 ### startRangingBeaconsInRegion